 Despite the promise of additive manufacturing in orthopedics, several barriers stand in the way of its adoption in the industry.
 While experts predict dramatic changes in the next decade, many are still skeptical.
 There are regulatory hurdles to overcome, as well as challenges within the healthcare infrastructure.
 In this article, we will take a look at the regulatory issues surrounding 3D printing and orthopedics.
 We’ll also take a look at some of the potential uses for 3D printing in orthopedics.

 Cost and quality issues are among the main barriers.
 While ceramics are the preferred material for orthopedic applications, bio-inks, and other materials are widely used in the medical field.
 Printed prosthetic devices and pre-surgery models can be printed in a matter of days.
 In addition, 3D-printed orthopedic implants are already being used in the treatment of conditions such as epilepsy.
 However, some challenges are related to regulatory approval and cost.

 While the concept of using 3D printing to produce orthopedic implants is promising, its initial investments are substantial.
 A shortage of skilled technicians and long production queues are major drawbacks of the technology.
 However, the growing market for cranial implants will offset these drawbacks.
 According to research by market researcher GfK, the orthopedic implant segment will reach an all-time high in 2018 and will increase further with more surgeries for tumors.

-The report provides insights on the competitive landscape and the global 3D-printed orthopedic implants market, including sales, revenue, and price trends by region and type.
+The report provides insights into the competitive landscape and the global 3D-printed orthopedic implants market, including sales, revenue, and price trends by region and type.
 It also provides an overview of the major players in the market and offers detailed company profiles and product specifications.
 This report also includes an analysis of the global market for 3D-printed orthopedic implants, which is expected to grow at a CAGR of 5.9% from 2015 to 2023.

 - Medical Devices